jrh-dev/R-depend-check/README.md

 # `depend_check()` :construction:

-A simple function to check dependencies (as specified in the depends & imports sections within a DESCRIPTION file) for an R package and compare to the current installed version of those depndencies.
+A simple function to check dependencies (as specified in the depends & imports sections within a DESCRIPTION file) for an R package and compare to the current installed version of those dependencies.

 ## Usage